When I was young, we couldn’t afford the best. So frequently I bought something that wasn’t the best.

 - Hotel stays at Ritz Carlton, with special emphasis on the Club Level

-- The Prisoner Red Wine from Orin Swift winery, Martha’s Vineyard Cabernet from Heitz Cellar winery.
+- Martha’s Vineyard Cabernet from Heitz Cellar winery.
 (The first fine wine I ever drank was from Heitz Cellar.
-When we visited Napa one year, Nancy actually talked to Joseph Heitz.
+We bought a bottle to celebrate our 50th anniversary last year.

 I could go on with more favorites, but I think you get the idea.

-Seth Godin posted a really interesting blog recently.
+Seth Godin posted a really interesting blog a few years ago.
 The title was It’s Just Better Ketchup.
 He said that in a discussion of why Heinz Ketchup has such a large market share in Pittsburgh, one commentator said: “It’s just better ketchup… When you go to a restaurant and they have a different kind, it feels you are eating at some cheap cafeteria.”

 I found the quote interesting because I feel the same way when I go to a restaurant that does not have Heinz Ketchup.
 I urge you to read the blog post.
 You will see that Seth Godin says our attachment to a product, and I would add a lawyer or law firm, is not necessarily because the product is the really the best.